LIGHTENINGCHROME/ASMARG/README.md

 If you find this project useful, consider giving it a ⭐ on GitHub.

 It helps others discover the project and motivates further development.

+---
+## NOTE
+This app is made for my convenience and is not my final year project😉